lmrolls/Macroeconomic-Forecasting-with-FMMDE/README.md

 ## Getting Started: How to Run the Analysis

 To run the analysis, first ensure your system meets the requirements listed in the "System and Software Environment" section.
-Then, clone the repository and open MATLAB.
+Then, clone the repository (the folder will likely be named `Macroeconomic-Forecasting-with-FMMDE-main`) and open MATLAB.
+The procedures for reproducing the empirical and simulation results are different and are detailed below.

-**Important**: Before running any scripts, make sure to set your MATLAB **Current Folder** to the root directory of this project (e.g., `C:\Users\utente\Desktop\FMMDE_2025`).
-This will ensure that all subfolders and functions are correctly added to the MATLAB path and allow the application to run smoothly without manual adjustments.

 ### Running the Full Empirical Analysis (Tables 6-11)

-The entire empirical analysis is a two-step process:
+The entire empirical analysis is a two-step process that must be executed from the project's root directory.

+* **Step 1: Set Working Directory.** Before you begin, set your MATLAB **Current Folder** to the project's root directory (e.g., `.../Macroeconomic-Forecasting-with-FMMDE-main`).

-* **Step 1: Generate Forecast Results**: Run the master script to generate the raw forecasts and perform cross-validation.
+* **Step 2: Generate Forecast Results**.
+From the root directory, run the master script:
     * **Master Script**: `sMasterEmpiricalApplication.m`
     * **Description**: This script manages the full analysis workflow.
 It runs a sequence of scripts to perform the out-of-sample forecasting for all methodologies.
 After all individual forecasts are generated, it runs `USA_Rolling_Rev1_CVAllModels_v2.m` to apply the rolling time series cross-validation procedure.
 This final script saves all the cross-validated results into a single output file: `OutputForecast/USA_Rolling_Rev1_CVAllModels_v2.mat`.
     * **Command**: